VerenaFetscher/academic-kickstart/content/publication/FutureEqualization.md

 +++
-title = "Equalizing Incomes over Time: Why Structural Differences in Social Insurance Matter for Redistribution Preferences" date = 2019-11-01T13:35:25+01:00 draft = false
+title = "Equalizing Incomes in the Future: Why Structural Differences in Social Insurance Matter for Redistribution Preferences" date = 2019-11-01T13:35:25+01:00 draft = false